BLIMP 3

 USER'S GUIDE

 The User Guide provides an accessible overview of Blimp's simple scripting language, including dozens of new analysis examples covering regression models, path and latent variable models, psychometric models, multilevel models, and missing not at random models.
 All user examples are accessible and executable from Blimp Studio pull-down menus.
-The User's Guide was last updated on 5.31.2023.

 The research reported here was supported by the Institute of Education Sciences, U.S. Department of Education, through Grant R305D150056 & R305D190002 to UCLA.
 The opinions expressed are those of the authors and do not represent views of the Institute or the U.S. Department of Education.